 How did Lloyds start from button making and iron producing and go onto become one of the big four banks in the UK?
-Read this short history by Cashfloat to find out the fascinating story of Lloyds banking rags to riches.
+Read the history to find out the fascinating story of Lloyds banking rags to riches.

 Cashfloat is a London based short term loan provider.
 This guide to the leading banks of the UK attempts to help us understand how the UK economy has been affected by the history of its banking.
 In this article, we will look at a short history of Lloyds Banking Group.